1o1-learning/project-recipes/README.md

-...this is all about continuasly learning new stuffs and emporing your skills. ;)
+...this is all about continuasly learning new stuffs and empowring your skills. ;)